sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 --

-### 1. Work in the open to avoid re-work
+### 1. Work in the open to avoid rework

 - Use a GIT-based version control system for all software
 - Expose work in progress to other teams

 Note:

-- ALL teams (developers, security, testing, operations) must use git.
+- ALL teams (developers, security, testing, operations) must use git
 - ALL Sharepoint sites must allow any ESDC employees read access by default -only lock down what is absolutely necessary
 - Expose work in progress to improve team communication and share what you do with others to reduce administrative and organizational overhead
 - Leverage [Values and Ethics Code for the Public Sector](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25049) as foundational trusts with employees
 - Encourages collaboration and fosters a culture of flexibility, mobility and well-being
-- Explore open source tools for quick wins and the reduction of re-work
+- Explore open source tools for quick wins and the reduction of rework
-- Be open to contributions and constructive feedback from the get go
+- Be open to contributions and constructive feedback from the get-go

 --

-### 2. Core competencies (continous learning)
+### 2. Core competencies (continuous learning)

-- All IT teams must use at least 20% of their time to learn, to automate manual processes, or improve the way they work.
+- All IT teams must use at least 20% of their time to learn, to automate manual processes, or improve the way they work

 Note: